TedTschopp/tedt.org/_posts/Blog Posts/2024-06-03-reprint-whats-actually-inside-a-100-billion-AI-data-center.md

 bullets:

-description: 'Overview of what it will take for Microsoft to Build out Project Stargate, a $100 Billion data center.'
+description: 'REPRINT: Overview of what it will take for Microsoft to Build out Project Stargate, a $100 Billion data center.'
 seo-description:

 categories: